February 26, 20200 mins read

 Let’s see an example of how this works for a sample Python application maintained in GitHub.

 In this example, we already signed into Snyk with our GitHub credentials, and so Snyk automatically set up the integration and now displays a list of all the available repositories.

-From the Import screen, select the Python project you want Snyk to scan and click the Add selected repositories button.
+From the Import screen, select the Python project you want Snyk to scan and click Add selected repositories.
 Snyk scans all of the repositories you’ve selected for their manifest files, importing a snapshot of each file as a separate file.